intj-t/intj-t/README.md

 ### Jonathan Chapman Moore

-#### Tell the physicans to pay five more dollars for the frames than the UX designer or computer scientist.
+#### Tell the physicans to pay five more dollars for the frames than the UX designer or computer scientist at least at Gucci and Ralph Lauren.

 <a href="Jonathan Chapman Moore FRSA.docx">Curriculum Vitae</a>